fuboTV Inc. (FUBO) Shares Plummet Below 1-Year High - News Heater

 FUBO’s Market Performance

-The stock of fuboTV Inc. (FUBO) has seen a 23.72% increase in the past week, with a 20.62% rise in the past month, and a 57.34% gain in the past quarter.
-The volatility ratio for the week is 12.37%, and the volatility levels for the past 30 days are at 8.99% for FUBO.
-The simple moving average for the last 20 days is 22.62% for FUBO stock, with a simple moving average of 42.35% for the last 200 days.
+The stock of fuboTV Inc. (FUBO) has seen a -6.79% decrease in the past week, with a -0.40% drop in the past month, and a 37.22% gain in the past quarter.
+The volatility ratio for the week is 17.10%, and the volatility levels for the past 30 days are at 10.21% for FUBO.
+The simple moving average for the past 20 days is 3.43% for FUBO’s stock, with a 21.42% simple moving average for the past 200 days.

 Analysts’ Opinion of FUBO